Stimulus Package Update: As Unemployment Claims Climb, Have Both Sides Found Common Ground?

-(CBSNewYork) — Talks continue on a possible second stimulus package continue between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin.
+(CBSNewYork) — Talks on a possible second stimulus package continued this past week between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin.
 And the House and the White House seem to be inching toward some sort of common ground.
-That common ground, however, is far removed from anything the Senate might approve.
+That common ground, however, is still far removed from anything the Senate might approve.

 How far exactly?
 If Senate Majority Leader Mitch McConnell is to be believed, well over $1 trillion.